divine-architect/divine-architect/README.md

 Currently, I am expanding my knowledge by taking the CS50 course offered by Harvard.
 As part of this journey, I am learning the C language to grasp the foundations of low-level programming.

 ## Job openings/Employment
 Currently, I'm working on my skills.
-Incase however you're interested in hiring me, please do send me a mail at `admin [at] divine-architext [dot] xyz`.
+Incase however you're interested in hiring me, please do send me a mail at `admin [at] divine-architect [dot] xyz`.

 ## My skillset
 ![My Skills](https://skillicons.dev/icons?i=py,git,github,discord,flask,pytorch,html,c,raspberrypi)